-Lecture - the passing condition is to obtain a positive marks from a written or oral exam.
+Lecture - the passing condition is to obtain positive marks from written or oral tests conducted at least once per semester.

 Exercice classes - the passing condition is to obtain positive marks from all exercises and tests conducted during the semester.

 Calculation of the final grade: lecture 50% + exercice classes 50%